ilya-klyuchnikov/tapl-scala/README.md

 There was some incompleteness in the original OCaml code that *was* ported into Scala code:

 1. `tapl.equirec` - subtyping was not implemented
 2. For subtyping for References, Sources and Sinks (scattered across many implementations) there is a comment in the original code that implementation is incomplete.
 See code for calculation of `meet` and `join` of two references.
 3. It will be interesting to add implementation of dependent types from the sequel book "Advanced Topics in Types and Programming Languages".
 The book mentions OCaml implementation `deptypes` but I did not find this implementation on the web.
 4. I have noticed that some cases (in typers and evaluators) were omitted in the original code.

+## Building

+- JVM Scala: `sbt compile`
+- JS: `sbt fastOptJS`